Genomic Views of Splicing Regulation

 The increasing number of reported genetic disorders that are caused by erroneous splicing of Alu elements, illustrates that the enormous amount of Alu elements poses a serious threat to the normal function of human cells.
 We recently discovered that hnRNP C, the core component of hnRNP particles, acts as a general repressor of Alu elements and blocks their recognition through the splicing machinery.
 We are now investigating how this block is overcome in genetic disease.

-Interested PhD students, postdocs or master students are encouraged to apply.
+Interested PhD students, postdocs or master students are encouraged to apply through the IPP here.